uberkie/AI-lasti-lert/README.md

 Go back to the elastic-docker-tls.yml file and paste back the xpack restart elasticsearch Run kibana docker open up kibana.yml and set the new password restart kibana Everything should be up and running now
+For futher setup please refer to https://github.com/robcowart/elastiflow in the kibana file download the  elastiflow.kibana.7.3.x.ndjson and in kibana >> management import the file

 Here is the docker for elastalert:  docker pull bitsensor/elastalert:rubiev the kibana plugin https://github.com/bitsensor/elastalert-kibana-plugin/releases/download/1.1.0/elastalert-kibana-plugin-1.1.0-7.3.0.zip